How do you use a sound absorber?

 Bass traps and thicker absorbers are required to absorb long sound waves.

-For general sound reduction
+For general sound dampening

 Combine different materials and thicknesses to achieve a well-balanced sound environment.